AlexAegis/rx_bevy/docs/43_development_guidelines_and_rules.md

 }
 ```

-## `RX_OP_UNSUBSCRIBE_AFTER_COMPLETION`: Operators must immediately unsubscribe if and only when they themselves trigged a completion
+### `RX_UNSUBSCRIBE_AFTER_COMPLETION`: What completes must immediately unsubscribe if and only when they themselves trigged the completion

 > Testable: Yes

+An observable must unsubscribe after it had completed.

-If the operator just received a completion signal from upstream it does
+But an operator that just received a completion signal from upstream, does
-not need to also call unsubscribe, but if the completion was triggered by the
+not need to also call unsubscribe, only when the completion was triggered by the
-operator, it does.
+operator itself.

 > For example, the `take` operator can complete early, when that happens it must
 > also call `unsubscribe` on itself and close.

+### `RX_UNSUBSCRIBE_AFTER_ERROR`: What errors must immediately unsubscribe if and only when they themselves trigged the error

+> Testable: Yes

+An observable must unsubscribe after it had errored.

+But an operator that just received a error signal from upstream, does
+not need to also call unsubscribe, only when the error was triggered by the
+operator itself.

-## `RX_OP_WHAT_CAN_CLOSE_SHALL_TRACK_CLOSE`: If an operator can close itself, it should track that closed state and not trust downstream
+### `RX_OP_WHAT_CAN_CLOSE_SHALL_TRACK_CLOSE`: If an operator can close itself, it should track that closed state and not trust downstream

 > Testable: No